toebbel/StorageCloudSim/README.md

 Getting Started
 ---------------
-Before you can run a simulation, you have to set up a scenario (or you use the default scenario that we provided in the 'example-scenario' folder). //TODO do that actually
+Before you can run a simulation, you have to set up a scenario (or you use the default scenario that we provided in the 'test-data' folder).
+To run a scenario, first build the StorageCloudSim jar and then run it from the project root:

+    java -jar build/jar/StorageCloudSim.jar -i test-data -o out

 ## Creating a Cloud model
 Cloud models are defined as XML files.
 You will pass these models into the StorageCloudSim.jar, when you start the simulation.